 What are these best diets for diabetics?
-There are several different eating patterns that you may choose to follow such as the Mediterranean diet or the DASH diet for a diabetes diet plan.
+There are several different eating patterns that you may choose to follow such as the Mediterranean diet or the DASH diet for a best diabetes diet plan.

 Whatever diet you decide to follow, the idea is to choose foods that help you manage your:

 - Blood sugar

 - The risk for complications like heart disease or kidney disease

 Effective management of diabetes cannot be achieved without an appropriate diet.
 However, making changes in what you eat and drink can seem challenging at first.
 You may find it easier to start with small changes and get help from the doctors you can trust.

 There is a wealth of diets that have proved to be either popular with or of interest for people with diabetes.
 It’s all about finding the right balance that works best for you.
 So here are the best diets for diabetics to help you manage your diabetes and enjoy a longer and healthier life.